AlvaroGamundi/backend_app_flights/README.md

 ### 🧠 Model Training with BERT

-After selecting BERT as the final architecture, the dataset was split into training, validation, and test sets to assess generalization performance:
+To properly assess model performance and select the best architecture, the dataset was first split into training, validation, and test sets:

 - The model was trained on the training set.